habidbesp/java-learning-journey/README.md

 ## 💡 Next Steps

 As I continue learning, I will cover more topics like:
-- Arrays.
-- Matrices.
-- Functions and Methods.
-- Object-Oriented Programming.
+- Classes and Object-Oriented Programming.

 Stay tuned for more updates!